Dhanesh-Kr/Dhanesh-Kr/README.md

 Senior Data Analyst
 -------------------

-Senior data analyst with experience in ETL tools, Databases, Python and more...
+Experience in ETL tools, Databases, Python and more...

 * 🌍  I'm based in Bangalore
 * ✉️  You can contact me at [dhaneshkr006@gmail.com](mailto:dhaneshkr006@gmail.com)